Consistency Training with Virtual Adversarial Discrete Perturbation: Introduction

-To this end, we propose virtual adversarial training with discrete token replacements (\textbf{\emph{\ours}}).
-Our framework first perturbs a given input text by replacing a small subset of tokens to maximize the divergence between the original and the perturbed samples' model predictions while filtering tokens to replace for constraining the semantic similarity, and train a model to minimize the divergence.
-Our method relies on the training model's predictions, hence applies to the data with or without label information. \ours{} shares the advantages of virtual adversarial training~(VAT) with continuous noise~\citep{miyato2018virtual} in that the perturbation is model-dependent, changing over the training time to approximate the augmented samples that would effectively push the decision boundary.
-On the other hand, \emph{\ours{}} differs from VAT in that the search space is discrete rather than continuous, thus not constrained by the pre-defined norm on the embedding space.
+To this end, we explore virtual adversarial training with discrete token replacements (\emph{\ours}).
+Our framework (1) first perturbs a given input text by replacing a small subset of tokens to \emph{maximize the divergence between the original and the perturbed samples' model predictions (i.e., virtual adversarial)} while filtering tokens to replace for constraining the semantic similarity, and (2) train a model to minimize the divergence of the predictions of original and perturbed inputs.

-Simultaneously replacing multiple tokens from the sentence, the operation our method relies on, can degrade the fluency~\textit{e.g.} ungrammatical, incurring the augmented points not to lie on the data manifold.
-Hence, we further refine the unnatural tokens from the perturbed sentence motivated by non-autoregressive~(NAR) generation~\citep{gu2017non}.
-We develop a new iterative refinement process~\citep{lee2018deterministic, lee2020iterative} to generate more naturally perturbed sentences while still being virtually adversarial to the training model.
+\ours{} shares the advantages of virtual adversarial training~(VAT) with continuous noise~\citep{miyato2018virtual} in that the perturbation is model-dependent, changing over the training time to approximate the augmented samples that would effectively push the decision boundary.
+On the other hand, \ours{} differs from VAT in that the search space is discrete rather than continuous, thus not constrained by the pre-defined norm on the embedding space.
+Our method relies on the training model's predictions which do not require label information, hence being the first work to successfully apply the adversarial training with perturbation on discrete space to the SSL framework.

-Our proposed method empirically outperforms previous state-of-the-art methods on topic classification datasets~\citep{chang2008importance, mendes2012dbpedia, zhang2015character} under various semi-supervised learning~(SSL) scenarios and ANLI robustness benchmark dataset~\citep{nie2019adversarial} where the method improves over the RoBERTa-Large~\citep{liu2019roberta} on an average of 8 points.
-Our work's main contributions can be summarized as (1) proposing a consistency training framework with the virtual adversarial discrete word replacement for the classification task, and (2) employing the iterative refinement method to improve the augmented samples' fluency.
+Our proposed method empirically outperforms previous state-of-the-art methods on topic classification datasets~\citep{chang2008importance, mendes2012dbpedia, zhang2015character} under various SSL scenarios.
+We additionally conduct experiments on ANLI robustness benchmark dataset~\citep{nie2019adversarial} for testing the robustness when only labeled samples are given where the method improves over the RoBERTa-Large~\citep{liu2019roberta} by 8 points.